DEVmajdaF/DEVmajdaF/README.md

 ### Hi there 👋 My Name is Majda FANNAN

-Junior Web Developper,based in Morocco.
-Now Im learning Laravel, and I enjoy to building new websites.
+Junior Web Developper,based in Morocco.I enjoy to building new websites.

 <h1>Technologies</h1>